A b o u t

 Here’s a bit of mine:

 BACKGROUND: Originally an elementary school music teacher, I took time off to raise and homeschool my children.
 I founded a local homeschool support group and served in the state homeschool association.
-Meanwhile, I became a leader with La Leche League, managing the support group, helping mothers with breastfeeding and parenting, and training new leaders.
+Meanwhile, I became a leader with La Leche League, helping mothers with breastfeeding and parenting, managing the support group, and training new leaders.

 My other three grandparents and my great aunt lived out their lives over the following few years.
 My extended family made decisions together, took shifts for caregiving, and loved and nurtured the dying and each other.
-I sang and played my great-aunt’s dulcimer quietly at bedsides — even in the ICU — trying to make every moment count.
+I sang and quietly played my great-aunt’s dulcimer at bedsides — even in the ICU — trying to make every moment count.

 During the final months of my grandfather’s life in 2017, while interacting with the hospice team, medical staff, and caregivers, I felt called to become involved in end of life work.
 I joined Marin Threshold Choir and started singing for hospice patients, learning a genre of songs specifically written for encouragement, spiritual support, love, peace and comfort at end of life.
 I realized I had joined a unique group of heart-centered people, similar to Marin Villages, which I joined as a volunteer a few months later.